abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 Overall, orders (thin categories) are often used for exploring categorical concepts in a context that is easier to understand e.g. understand the *order-theoretic* concepts of meets and joins would help you better understand the *more general categorical* concepts of products and coproducts).

-Orders are also helpful when they are used as thin categories i.e. as an alternative to "full-fledged" categories, in contexts when we aren't particularily interested in the difference between the morphisms that go from one object to another.
+Orders are also helpful when they are used as thin categories i.e. as an alternative to "full-fledged" categories, in contexts when we aren't particularly interested in the difference between the morphisms that go from one object to another.
 We will see an example of that in the next chapter.

 <!--
 {% if site.distribution == 'print' %}